-These delicious sesame cookies are light, crunchy and melt-in-mouth!
+These delicious sesame cookies are crunchy and melt-in-mouth!

 Today I share my sesame seed cookies.
 I develop this recipe after talking to my grandmother.
-Recently, she was describing the sweet cookies with sesame seeds which she used to eat alot.
+Recently, she described sweet cookies with sesame seeds which she used to eat a lot.
 I decided to try those cookies.

 These sesame cookies are light, crunchy and melt in mouth.
-The sugar amount is not too much but still satisfies the sugar cravings.
+The sugar amount is not too much but still satisfies the sugar craving.

 Let’s see how I make it;

 Before I start making the dough, I toast the sesame seeds in a small pan until they are golden brown and give off their fragrance.
 I stir frequently.
 It takes 3-4 minutes.
 Then I place the sesame seeds in a bowl and set aside.

 Then I make the dough.
 I cream the butter and sugar.
 I scrape down the sides and the bottom of the bowl as needed.
 Next, I add the egg.
 After it is mixed, I add the vanilla.
 Finally, I add the flour in 2-3 batches and mix until incorporated.

 The dough is easy to work with.
 I start rolling the dough into 25gram (almost 1 tablespoon) balls.
 Then I press the balls with the back of a measuring cup.
 I put a small parchment paper on the dough so the measuring cup doesn’t stick to it.
 I put the doughs-one-by-one into the bowl that is full of sesame seeds and cover both sides of the doughs with them.
 During this process, I use my fingers to make sure that sesame seeds stick to the doughs easily.
 (I don’t use egg white to stick them.)
 I place them on the baking sheet and bake for 16 minutes until the center of the cookies become firm.
 When I remove the cookies from the oven, I let them cool on the baking sheet for 20 minutes.
 The cookies become crunchy as they cool.